DataDog/dd-trace-dotnet/docs/Datadog.Trace.Bundle/README.md

 ### Configure the tracer

 In addition to adding the nuget to your project, you need to set the following required environment variables for automatic instrumentation to attach to your application.

+> **_NOTE:_**
+The following are the mandatory variables.
+More options are available in our public documentation for the [Tracer](https://docs.datadoghq.com/tracing/trace_collection/library_config/dotnet-core/?tab=environmentvariables) and the [Continuous Profiler](https://docs.datadoghq.com/profiler/enabling/dotnet/?tab=linux#configuration) to tune your usage.

 .NET Core: